 Equitable Life is proud to be one of Canada's largest mutual life insurance companies.
-As an organization, we're progressive, competitive and dedicated to providing a high level of service at all times and meeting our commitments to customers - now and in the future.
+As a mutual we provide financial security differently, by focusing exclusively on our clients.
+Our mutual structure allows us to manage the Company with a long term view, and by providing a high level of service at all times.